2023 Best Nursing Schools in South Carolina

 The average amount in student loans that nursing majors at Trident Technical College take out is $28,792.

-You’ll join some of the best and brightest minds around you if you attend Medical University of South Carolina.
-The school came in at #2 on this year’s Best Nursing Schools in South Carolina list.
-MUSC is a small public school located in the midsize city of Charleston.
+The excellent programs at Medical University of South Carolina helped the school earn the #2 place on this year’s ranking of the best nursing schools in South Carolina.
+MUSC is a small public school located in the medium-sized city of Charleston.

 On average, nursing graduates from MUSC take out $28,354 in student loans while working on their degree.
 This translates to an average monthly loan payment of $399, based on a 10-year repayment plan.